vincentmllr/document-platform/README.md

 7. Import Account: Enter private key from step before

 #### Uploading Test Data
-1. On the index page: Click on file input and choose all the pdf in test_data
+1. On the index page: Click on file input and choose all the pdf in test_data.
-2. Click on upload files
+2. Click on upload test data.
+3. Wait till MetaMask prompted to submit each contract.
-3. Click on start listener
+4. Click on start listener.
-4. Wait till you see indexing pdf in console
+6. Wait till you see indexing pdf for each test thesis in console.
+This may take a while.

 #### Making Changes
 ##### To test your changes in /app: